 3. The Expanse

 Yes, we are stretching our definition of “original Amazon Prime Video series” with this selection of The Expanse.
 Originally shown on the SyFy cable channel, the first three seasons of this excellent sci-fi epic are now available exclusively on Amazon Prime Video.
 Based on The Expanse novels by “James S. A. Corey” (actually a pen name for two writers, Daniel Abraham and Ty Franck), the show takes place hundreds of years in the future, where humanity has colonized the entire solar system.
 However, there are now factions in various locations in the system: Earth, Mars, and the “Belters” who live in the outer system.

 The show not only has a huge cast and an epic feel, but it may have some of the best visual effects ever made for a space-based sci-fi series.
 The good news is that Amazon head Jeff Bezos, an admitted big sci-fi fan himself, loved The Expanse so much that when SyFy decided not to renew the show for a fourth season, Bezos got Amazon Prime Video to pick up the rights and approve production of the fourth season.
 All four seasons are available to stream now, with fifth season in the works.

 This hardboiled police show, based on novels from author Michael Connelly, stars Titus Welliver as Los Angeles Police detective Harry Bosch.
 Each season is based on at least one, and sometimes more, of the original Bosch books.
 If you love crime novels, this series is right up your alley.
 The show can get a little slow at times, but that’s mainly because it’s like reading a good book rather than an action-packed TV shows.
-There are five 10 episode seasons of Bosch to stream on Amazon Prime Video, and a sixth season will be released in 2020.
+There are five 10 episode seasons of Bosch to stream on Amazon Prime Video, and a sixth season has just started.

 5. The Grand Tour